Etiology of PBC

 Primary biliary cholangitis is a chronic, progressive cholestatic liver disorder that is caused by an autoimmune attack on small bile ducts and that occurs almost exclusively in women aged 35 to 70.

 PBC typically progresses to a terminal stage over 15 to 20 years.

 Suspect PBC if patients have unexplained elevated alkaline phosphatase and gamma-glutamyl transpeptidase but minimally abnormal aminotransferases, particularly if they have constitutional symptoms or manifestations of cholestasis (eg, pruritis, osteoporosis, vitamin D deficiency).

-Measure IgM and antimitochondrial antibodies, and do imaging (to rule out extrahepatic biliary obstruction) and liver biopsy.
+Measure IgM and antimitochondrial antibody, and do imaging (to rule out extrahepatic biliary obstruction).
+Consider liver biopsy.

 Transplantation is indicated for decompensated liver disease (uncontrolled variceal bleeding, refractory ascites, intractable pruritus, hepatic encephalopathy).